Beautiful yogis and yoginis,

 Place the hands to plank.

-Now we have the option of dropping to chaturanga with a flat body straight down.
+Now we have the option of dropping to chaturanga with the flat body straight down.

 You can bring the knees first and then the chest.